 - Mindfulness: A session is held every month in the support group

-Melanie Davis representing REST at House of Lords and Portcullis House for a meeting of the All Party Parliamentary Group for Prescribed Drug Addiction:
+Melanie Davis representing REST at House of Lords and Portcullis House for a meeting of the All Party Parliamentary Group for Prescribed Drug Dependency:

 ‘Rising Prescriptions, Rising Mental Health Disability: Is There a Link?’

 Politicians and experts met at parliament to explore link between record antidepressant prescribing and disability.
 The All-Party Parliamentary Group for Prescribed Drug Dependence met on 11 May 2016 at Westminster to discuss evidence of the link between the rise in disability claimants and the record level of antidepressant prescribing.
 The event is being hosted by Paul Flynn MP, co-chair of the APPG of PDD.

 – Melanie Davis is a member of the APPGPDD. –

 (Melanie Davis REST service manager with Robert Whitaker author of “Anatomy of an Epidemic”, Lord and Lady Sandwich, Dr James Davies and Dr Alison Tierney).

 “The benefits of contacting the service have been excellent.
 Without this help I don’t know where I would have got the support I needed.
 This helpline is a great help, it made me realise I was not alone.”

 REST Service User